-Here in this Guide, you will find a list of 10 best Government subsidy for small enterprise.
+Here in this Guide, you will find a list of Best Government Subsidy for Small Food Business.
 Most of the schemes focus on the food processing industry in various sectors.
 Definitely, it will help you in getting the financial advantages to begin your own organization.

 The National Horticulture Board (NHB) provides capital investment subsidy (subcommittee under MIDD) for construction/expansion/modernization of cold storage to obtain horticultural products.
 The strategy is for setting up cold storage (of power above 5000 MT and up to 10000 MT) and their modernization.
 Essentially, it is an open-ended credit connected scheme.
 For availing this strategy, you will have to submit an internet application for IPA from the prescribed application format.
 It is available on the website: http://nhb.gov.in.

 # National Horticulture Mission (NHM) – Government Subsidy